 Nina Streich, Treasurer, has been an activist for over 30 years in disarmament, social justice and environmental movements on a local and national level.
 She is executive director of the Orlando, Florida-based Global Peace Film Festival, which she started in 2003.
 Nina volunteers as a public relations expert and fundraiser for activist events.
 She specializes in film and video work, and has also served on the board of Manhattan Neighborhood Network.
 Nina joined the board in 2003.

 Robert T. Taylor, Secretary, is the executive director of East Harlem's Youth Action Programs and Homes/YouthBuild, which partners with out-of-school youth to help them complete their education, learn a trade, and engage in community leadership through service and activism.
 Robert joined the Board in 1997, bringing to it a background in youth, community development, higher education and local New York City government.

 Diane Tosh, Vice Chair, is a Brooklyn based family development consultant.
 A lifelong social-justice activist, she began volunteering at the War Resisters League in the 1970’s and never looked back.
-She has served on the Boards of both local and national organization and specializes in setting up development and marketing departments for non-profit organizations.
+She has served on the Boards of both local and national organization and specializes in development, marketing, and community outreach.
 She was acting Executive Director of the Muste Institute, 2002-2003, stayed on as a Board member until 2007, and returned to the Board in 2017.